neuropsychology/NeuroKit.py/docs/tutorials/EEG.rst

 		conditions=["Condition", "Emotion"])

 Filtering and Artifact Removal
 ------------------------------

 First, filter the data for ERP.
-Then, apply an ICA, apply an SSP correction if you want and finally, mark bad eog using a 50ms window.
+Then, apply an ICA, apply an SSP correction if you want and finally, mark bad EOGs using a 50ms window.

 .. code-block:: python